 Yeah, that’s a running theme in the record, putting that all on display.
 To me, it’s an effort of working through all those things, to connect [with others].
 The more specific you become, the more universal [you are].
 I think it’s that general thought.
 That’s how Scotty writes, and “Alles” fits that narrative.

 With “Sessions Street,” Scotty missed his son’s first steps because of a stupid fight he and his wife were having, so that’s what that’s about.
-And Scotty — god, he’s an excellent father, and [has] a beautiful family, and they get along really well, but it’s one of those moments that you look back on and you’re like, “Man, if I could had this to do over again, it’d be different.”
+And Scotty—god, he’s an excellent father, and [has] a beautiful family, and they get along really well, but it’s one of those moments that you look back on and you’re like, “Man, if I could had this to do over again, it’d be different.”

 That touches on another question I had: I interviewed Art School Jocks not too long ago, and it came up that they used to live together.
 And then it was also brought up, because someone else was helping me do the interview, that you guys used to live together.
 And now I assume, since Scotty has a family, that’s not the case anymore.
 How has the band dynamic changed since then?

 Well, we all moved from the Kennesaw/Marietta area to East Atlanta in 2009, and got a house that eventually became the Cottage.
-And we all lived there — Scotty moved out pretty quickly, essentially to start a family, but the rest of us lived there, up until I left at the end of 2015, more or less.
-I was the last one to go — Sam still lived there, Clinton [Callahan, bassist] had left a few years prior — but for seven years, we were all tied to that house in some way.
+And we all lived there—Scotty moved out pretty quickly, essentially to start a family, but the rest of us lived there, up until I left at the end of 2015, more or less.
+I was the last one to go.
+Sam still lived there, Clinton [Callahan, bassist] had left a few years prior.
+But for seven years we were all tied to that house in some way.
 It is a little different now, because being in a band post-30, or on the edge of 30, like Clinton, it definitely brings a new perspective, and new challenges.
 We all have fairly big obligations.
 It’s a lot easier to pick up and go when you’re 22, 24, or even 26.

 But, it’s forced us to be better planners.
 Because, when we lived together, you could just yell, “Hey, Clinton, can you practice?”
 And he’s just down the stairs, so he’s like, “Yeah, I can practice.”
 Now, it’s like, “Hey, can you practice after law school, and before your family commitments?”
-So it’s really crazy — the older you get, the more responsibilities you have.
-But it’s been interesting — I think it also has a positive impact.
+So it’s really crazy.
+The older you get, the more responsibilities you have.
+But it’s been interesting—I think it also has a positive impact.

 I mean, obviously, we all take music very seriously, and we’d very much like to see it grow.
 But we also have very realistic expectations about it, we understand that the music industry is near impossible.
 So in order to play music for as long as we do, we have to make these life choices that enable us to be flexible enough to still tour, and still put out records, and be self-funded.
-So time is more of a challenge, but that makes you work harder, which has been beneficial, because instead of having any day of the week to practice, now we have this 2-hour time window.
+So time is more of a challenge, but that makes you work harder, which has been beneficial, because instead of having any day of the week to practice, now we have this two-hour time window.
 So show up, make it count, get to work.
 If anything, it makes us take ourselves more seriously, and take our time more seriously.

 You mentioned that the music industry is much tougher to break into, and I imagine that you working in a record store gives you a sharper insight of that than most other people.
 What does your [experience of] working in a record store also bring to being in a band?

 You know, it’s a lot of different things.
-It could be as simple as — I’m looking at a 1,000 records.
+It could be as simple as I’m looking at a thousand records.
 Which one stands out to me?
-Why does this one stand out, and this one doesn’t?
+Why does this one stand out and this one doesn’t?
 So small stuff like that, but I’m also able to understand distribution channels more, I’m able to see what smaller releases we get and how many of those we get.
 Because so many of the bands that come through Criminal to sell their records and CDs are very much the same size as Small Reactions, if not just a little bit bigger.
 So there’s not much difference between the things we’re hearing [in the store] and the things I do [in the band].